-- (1) An auditor of a Company may resign from office by depositing a notice in writing to that effect together with a statement under Article 134(2) at the Company's registered office.
+(1) An auditor of a Company may resign from office by depositing a notice in writing to that effect together with a statement under Article 130(2) at the Company's registered office.
 Such notice operates to bring the auditor's term of office to an end on the date on which the notice is deposited, or on such later date specified in the notice.
-The Company shall send to the Registrar a copy of the notice of resignation of the auditor. - When an auditor ceases for any reason to hold office, the auditor shall deposit at the Company's registered office either:
+The Company shall send to the Registrar a copy of the notice of resignation of the auditor.

-- (a) a statement to the effect that there are no circumstances connected with the ceasing to hold office which the auditor considers should be brought to the notice of the Shareholders or Creditors of the Company; or - (b) a statement of any circumstances as are mentioned in Article 134(2)(a). - (3) In the case of a statement that falls within Article 134(2)(b), the Company shall, within fourteen (14) days of the Auditor depositing such notice at the Company's registered office, send a copy of the statement to every Shareholder of the Company and to every person entitled to receive notice of General Meetings.
-A Company which fails to comply with this requirement is liable to a fine, as set out in Schedule 2. - (4) If an auditor ceases for any reason to hold office, the Directors shall, within thirty (30) days of the cessation of office, appoint a replacement pursuant to Article 131(7). - (5) An auditor which fails to comply with the requirements in Articles 134(1) or 134(2) is liable to a fine, as set out in Schedule 2.
+- (2) When an auditor ceases for any reason to hold office, the auditor shall deposit at the Company's registered office either: - (a) a statement to the effect that there are no circumstances connected with the ceasing to hold office which the auditor considers should be brought to the notice of the Shareholders or Creditors of the Company; or - (b) a statement of any circumstances connected with the ceasing to hold office which the auditor considers should be brought to the notice of the Shareholders or Creditors of the Company. - (3) In the case of a statement that falls within Article 130(2)(b), the Company shall, within fourteen (14) days of the auditor depositing such notice at the Company's registered office, send a copy of the statement to every Shareholder of the Company and to every person entitled to receive notice of General Meetings.
+A Company which fails to comply with this requirement is liable to a fine, as set out in Schedule 2. - (4) If an auditor ceases for any reason to hold office, the Directors shall, within thirty (30) days of the cessation of office, appoint a replacement pursuant to Article 127(8). - (5) An auditor which fails to comply with the requirements in Articles 130(1) or 130(2) is liable to a fine, as set out in Schedule 2.

-135. Co-operation with auditors
+131. Co-operation with auditors

-- (1) A Company, and any Officer of a Company, shall not, knowingly or recklessly: - (a) provide information to its auditor which is false, misleading or deceptive; or - (b) omit to provide information to its auditor which the auditor reasonably requires, or is entitled to require, where the omission of such information is likely to mislead or deceive the auditor. - (2) A Company, any Officer of a Company and any person acting under the direction or authority of such a Company or Officer, shall not, without reasonable excuse, engage in any of the following conduct: - (a) destruction or concealment of Documents; - (b) coercion, manipulation, misleading, or influencing of the auditor; - (c) failure to provide access to information or Documents specified by the auditor; or - (d) failure to give any information or explanation which the person is able to give, - where the Company, Officer or other person knows or ought to know that such conduct could: - (e) obstruct the auditor in the performance of its duties or the exercise of its powers under this Chapter 3, or - (f) result in the rendering of the accounts of the Company or any other aspect of the auditor's report materially misleading. - (3) A person who fails to comply with each of the requirements in this Article 135(1) or Article 135(2) is liable to a fine, as set out in Schedule 2.
+- (1) A Company, and any Officer of a Company, shall not, knowingly or recklessly: - (a) provide information to its auditor which is false, misleading or deceptive; or - (b) omit to provide information to its auditor which the auditor reasonably requires, or is entitled to require, where the omission of such information is likely to mislead or deceive the auditor. - (2) A Company, any Officer of a Company and any person acting under the direction or authority of such a Company or Officer, shall not, without reasonable excuse, engage in any of the following conduct: - (a) destruction or concealment of Documents; - (b) coercion, manipulation, misleading, or influencing of the auditor; - (c) failure to provide access to information or Documents specified by the auditor; or - (d) failure to give any information or explanation which the person is able to give, where the Company, Officer or other person knows or ought to know that such conduct could:

+- (e) obstruct the auditor in the performance of its duties or the exercise of its powers under this Chapter 3, or - (f) result in the rendering of the accounts of the Company or any other aspect of the auditor's report materially misleading. - (3) A person who fails to comply with each of the requirements in this Article 131(1) or Article 131(2) is liable to a fine, as set out in Schedule 2.